eadaradhiraj/sanskrit-number-words/README.md

 A module to convert Sanskrit Number words into actual numbers.

 See also
- - https://www.sanskrit-trikashaivism.com/en/appendixes-numbers-appen-numbers-1-english-1/ for a basic understanding of how sanskrit number words are work
+ - https://www.sanskrit-trikashaivism.com/en/appendixes-numbers-appen-numbers-1-english-1/ for a basic understanding of how sanskrit number words work
  - https://en.wikipedia.org/wiki/Devanagari_numerals to understand how numbers are represented in devanagari

 ## How to Use?